SkillsFundingAgency/das-shared-packages/SFA.DAS.NServiceBus/README.md

 This package includes:

 * Infrastructure to support transactional data persistence and event publishing on the client.
-* Extension methods for `NServiceBus.EndpointConfiguration` to wire up of common behaviour.
+* Extension methods for `NServiceBus.EndpointConfiguration` to wire up common behaviour.

 ## Configuration